cajuncoding/cajuncoding.github.io/_posts/2020-11-17-pdf-reports-part1-how-hard-can-it-be.md

 that are critical for specific use cases.
 In doing so, we can learn a lot about what makes a good report rending option vs the pitfalls of many of the less optimal choices.

-For now, I am going to focus on Pdf rendering as it is still the *king of the hill* when it comes to portable and printable file formats that are universally viewable across machines & devices (computers, phones/tablets, operating systems, etc.).
+For now, I am going to focus on PDF rendering as it is still the *king of the hill* when it comes to portable and printable file formats that are universally viewable across machines & devices (computers, phones/tablets, operating systems, etc.).

 In my experience, here is a non-exhaustive list of valuable criteria for consideration (esp. for technology selection):